Merrick Garland Fast Facts - KESQ

 Merrick Garland Fast Facts

-Here’s a look at the life of Merrick Garland, former chief judge of the US Court of Appeals for the DC Circuit, and Supreme Court nominee.
+Here’s a look at the life of Attorney General Merrick Garland, former chief judge of the US Court of Appeals for the DC Circuit, and one time Supreme Court nominee.

 Personal